earlywarningtoolbox/spatial_warnings/cran-comments.md

 This is an update to the package spatialwarnings that fixes many bugs, improves the code base and provides new functionality.

+Please note that this is a reupload which should fix an issue with a file previously included in error in the source archive.

+Thanks,

+Alexandre Génin

 ## Test environments